Home Special Events Vancouver JUNO Awards

 Album of the Year awards are usually up for grabs in a variety of genres including pop, rock, rap, country, jazz and more.
 It’s a great honour to be nominated for any JUNO Awards, but the most sought-after trophies include Artist of the Year, Album of the Year and Single of the Year, none of which are limited to specific genres.

 In recent years the awards show has taken place in Halifax, Edmonton and Toronto.
-The 54th edition of the JUNO Awards is in Vancouver in 2025.
-This year marks the fifth time the event has taken place in our city.
-Popular singer and songwriter Michael Bublé hosts the show.
+The 54th edition of the JUNO Awards was in Vancouver in 2025.
+This year marked the fifth time the event has taken place in our city.
+Previously the show happened in 1991, 1998, 2009 and 2018.
+We hope to see the awards back in Vancouver in the future.
+Popular singer and songwriter Michael Bublé hosted the 2025 show.

 Vancouver JUNOS Event Organizers

-When and Where are the JUNOS in 2025
+When and Where were the JUNOS in 2025

-In 2025 the JUNO Awards takes place on Sunday, March 30th.
-The event begins at 5:00 pm and likely runs for three hours or so.
+In 2025 the JUNO Awards took place on Sunday, March 30th.
+The event began at 5:00 pm and ran for around three hours.

-If you can’t make it to the event in person, you can still enjoy the JUNO Awards from home.
-This year’s show is broadcasted live on CBC and CBC Gem.
+If you couldn’t make it to the event in person, you could still enjoy the JUNO Awards from home.
+This year’s show was broadcasted live on CBC and CBC Gem.

 Empanadas Illegales at Surrey Plaza Party